gru/ai-template/README.md

 ## Adding New Features

-1. Create new entities in the `AI.Project.Entities` project
+1. Create new entities in the `AI.ProjectName.Entities` project
-2. Add corresponding DTOs in `AI.Project.Http.Contracts`
+2. Add corresponding DTOs in `AI.ProjectName.Http.Contracts`
-3. Implement business logic in `AI.Project`
+3. Implement business logic in `AI.ProjectName`
-4. Create new controllers in `AI.Project.Host`
+4. Create new controllers in `AI.ProjectName.Host`
-5. Add integration tests in `AI.Project.Tests`
+5. Add integration tests in `AI.ProjectName.Tests`

 ## Running Tests